contest-framework/server-old/README.md

 ---
-# DEPRECATED, PLEASE USE THE NEW SERVER IMPLEMENTATION AT https://github.com/tertestrial/server
+# DEPRECATED, PLEASE USE THE NEW IMPLEMENTATION AT https://github.com/tertestrial/server
 ---

 # Tertestrial Server - a test auto-runner